-The was located within close proximity to the Ionian Sea, at a naturally defended position between the Bradano and Basento rivers.
+The urban area of Metaponto was located within close proximity to the Ionian Sea, at a naturally defended position between the Bradano and Basento rivers.
 It boasted a large civic area, equipped with an ekklesiasterion, a suitable forum for large-scale public gatherings and political meetings, and both Hera and Apollo were worshipped in the intramural sacred compounds.
-Northwest of the city, the inland boundary of the colony lies at Cozzo Presepe. with the indigenous inhabitants resulted in the stronghold’s demarcation as the northwestern boundary of the colony. wo other indigenous settlements between Pisticci and Pomarico Vecchio may have formed a defensive boundary around the chora of Metapont along with Cozzo Presepe.
-Despite the fact that the presence of such sites suggests they served as defensive boundaries, Metapont as a whole was rather lightly defended, which indicates that the relationship with outlying populations was generally very good, reminders, less intense than military fortifications, of their claim to the land to ward off possible threats.
-Carter that the majority of other sanctuaries in the chora were positioned at regular intervals between the three rivers, which envelop the territory, in a type of arrangement known as cantonal, due to the fact that the structures govern regions as opposed to populations.
-Thus, it can be argued that the placement of such compounds was a deliberate attempt to assert control over the surrounding territory demarcating where Metapont’s sphere of influence ,
+Northwest of the city, the inland boundary of the colony lies at Cozzo Presepe.
+It is possible that, after the destruction of the indigenous settlement there, mediation with the indigenous inhabitants resulted in the stronghold’s demarcation as the northwestern boundary of the colony.
+Two other indigenous settlements between Pisticci and Pomarico Vecchio may have formed a defensive boundary around the chora of Metaponto along with Cozzo Presepe.
+Despite the fact that the presence of such sites suggests they served as defensive boundaries, Metaponto as a whole was rather lightly defended, which indicates that the Metapontines’ relationship with outlying populations was generally very good, though reminders, less intense than military fortifications, of their claim to the land were required to ward off possible threats.
+Carter argues that the majority of other sanctuaries in the chora were positioned at regular intervals between the three rivers, which envelop the territory, in a type of arrangement known as cantonal, due to the fact that the structures govern regions as opposed to populations.
+Thus, it can be argued that the placement of such compounds was a deliberate attempt to assert control over the surrounding territory, demarcating where Metaponto’s sphere of influence stretched, as improvements to the land such as sanctuaries represented ownership of surrounding area.